-The proportion of women employees in the group, women in senior executive positions and women on the Board as at 30 June 2018 is as follows:
+The proportion of women employees in the group, women in senior executive positions and women on the Board as at 30 June 2019 is as follows:

-Measure Result Proportion of women employees in the group There were 5,170 women in the group.
-This represents 42.5% of the total workforce of 12,169 employees.
-Proportion of women in senior executive positions in the group There were 18 women in senior executive positions in the group.
-This represents 24.3% of senior executive positions in the group.
-This is a 6.3% increase on FY17.
-Proportion of women on the Board There were three female Directors out of a total of ten Directors, or 30%.
+Measure Result Proportion of women employees in the group.
+There were 5,213 women in the group.
+This represents 42.7% of the total workforce of 12,220 employees.
+Proportion of women in senior executive positions in the group.
+There were 25 women in senior executive positions in the group.
+This represents 29.8% of senior executive positions in the group.
+This is a 5.5% increase on FY18.
+Proportion of women on the Board.
+There were three female Directors out of a total of 11 Directors, or 27.27%.

-For the purpose of these statistics, the term "senior executive position" refers to the Executive Team and Board members of Crown Resorts Limited, Crown Melbourne and Crown Perth as well as the most senior leaders from each operational unit therein.
-The Executive Team is comprised of persons with titles in the nature of, or similar to, Executive General Manager, General Manager, Chief Information Officer, Chief Marketing Officer and General Counsel together with the Chief Operating Officers, Chief Financial Officers, Chief Legal Officers and Chief Executive Officers within the group.
+For the purpose of these statistics, the term "senior executive position" refers to Executive Team and Business Operations Team members of Crown Resorts Limited, Crown Melbourne and Crown Perth as well as the most senior leaders from each operational unit therein.
+The Executive Team is comprised of persons with titles in the nature of, or similar to, Executive General Manager, General Manager, Chief Information Officer, Chief Marketing Officer and General Counsel together with the Chief Executive Officers, Chief Operating Officers, Chief Financial Officers and Chief Legal Officers within the group.